-China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule
+China's Xi Jinping warns of 'red line' in Hong Kong

 The mood among many pro-democracy campaigners is muted, nothing like the anger and frustration that saw hundreds of thousands occupy the streets of central Hong Kong during 2014's "Umbrella Movement."

-But deep rifts in society remain, a problem that Chief Executive Carrie Lam has vowed to tackle.
+But deep rifts in society remain, a problem that Chief Executive Lam has vowed to tackle.

 Lam has indicated she may revive efforts to pass a controversial anti-sedition law known as Article 23.